pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

   :align: center
   :scale: 75%

-Generalising the service area ...............................................................................
+Generalising the roads served ...............................................................................
-The edges which are near to to hospital should also be selected in service area as the hospital also serves those buildings.
+The edges which are near to to hospital should also be selected in the roads served as the hospital also serves those buildings.
 The following query takes the query from previous section as a ``subquery`` and selects all the edges from ``roads_ways`` that have the same ``source`` and ``target`` to that of ``subquery`` (Line 14).